Nomi Abadi

-Nomi Abadi is an American-born Syrian-Egyptian pianist, composer, vocalist, actor and activist.
-In November 2019, she played piano on the Grammy Award nominated album Sekou Andrews & The String Theory nominated in 2020 in the category of Best Spoken Word Album.
+Nomi Abadi is an American musician, actress, singer, songwriter, and activist known for her work on Marvel's Thunderbolts*.

 Early life

-A piano prodigy born of four generations of piano teachers, Abadi's musical career began with a concert with the Orange County Chamber Orchestra as their youngest soloist ever at age 5, playing a Mozart concerto.
-She is Jewish.
+Abadi's musical career began with a concert with the Orange County Chamber Orchestra as their youngest soloist at age 5, playing a Mozart concerto.
 Growing up in Orange County, California, Abadi was homeschooled by her mother and taught piano by her father, the late classical and ragtime pianist Marden Abadi.
 At age 8, she began professional training in classical piano at the Mannes School of Music after auditioning at Juilliard.
 She graduated early from the Orange County School of the Arts at age 16 and attended the American Academy of Dramatic Arts.

 Music career

-Abadi has composed original music for concerts and more than 20 video games and films, including Sebastian (2023), starring Darius McCrary, and Gothic Springs (2019), starring Peyton List.
+Abadi has composed the music for more than thirty films, games, concerts, musical theatre and solo projects.
+She was a score assistant for the American post-rock band Son Lux on their score for Thunderbolts*.
+Her composition credits include Sebastian (2023), starring Darius McCrary, and Gothic Springs (2019), starring Peyton List.

-Her video game work includes original music, sound design and voicing three characters in The Clairvoyant AR, and music for Star Twin Locator, both produced by Weird Sisters.
-The Clairvoyant AR was featured at the San Diego Game Jam and invited via the Playcrafting organization to participate in the Bose Game Jam at the Bose AR Platform at PAX West in 2019.

-Abadi has composed and performed her own solo projects since 2012.
-She received praise from buzzbands.la for her 2016 release "Omega", who called the song, "a lush, cascading pop track built around an acrobatic piano line".

-Her vocals are featured on Satanic Planet's 2021 self-titled LP release on the track "Devil in Me", which she co-wrote, singing poetry by Satanic Temple founder Lucien Greaves.
-Following the success of Sekou Andrews and the String Theory (2019), Abadi joined String Theory on their album The Los Angeles Suite (2020), featuring artists Jens Kuross, SORNE, Shana Halligan, Vōx and Addie Hamilton.
+Abadi's vocals are featured on Satanic Planet's 2021 self-titled LP release on the track "Devil in Me" featuring the poetry of Satanic Temple founder Lucien Greaves, which she also co-wrote.
+She played piano on the 2019 album Sekou Andrews and the String Theory which received a Grammy nomination that year in the Best Spoken Word category.
+Abadi joined String Theory on their following album, The Los Angeles Suite (2020), featuring artists Jens Kuross, SORNE, Shana Halligan, Vōx and Addie Hamilton.

-NORY double synth/keytar

-In 2017, Abadi invented the double keytar.
-The NORY Double Synth was approved for a US Patent in 2019.
-Nomi premiered her Quartet for NORY® in E Minor at Video Game Music Con Puerto Rico in 2023.